nikouu/mGBA-http/README.md

 This project came about because I didn't know lua and wanted to use C# control emulated Pokémon games in a cross platform way.
 I was there for and loved Twitch Plays Pokémon and looking around, most GitHub projects for "X plays" style emulator controllers use the Windows SendKey API (or similar abstraction) regardless of language.

 When investigating how [Ironmon-Tracker](https://github.com/besteon/Ironmon-Tracker) worked after seeing it on [Arex's stream](https://www.twitch.tv/arex), I noticed [mGBA has a scripting API](https://mgba.io/docs/scripting.html) and more specifically a [socket API](https://mgba.io/docs/scripting.html#lua-root-socket) which I could interact with via C# and it went from there<sup>[[1]](https://github.com/nikouu/mGBA-lua-HelloWorld)</sup><sup>[[2]](https://github.com/nikouu/mGBA-lua-Socket)</sup>.

+mGBA-http builds on the socket API abstraction and adds an HTTP layer to simplify interaction and development - which is exactly what I want for future projects.

 ## Contributing
 If you know lua, GameBoy/Advance, or mGBA specifics, I'd love for help.